How to revise for science exams

 As with every subject, doing science exam board past papers is the most useful form of revision.
 You can test the knowledge you have learned and how to manage your time in the exam.
 By marking your test papers, you can see what areas you are doing well in and those that you may need to focus on.

 Using the mark scheme also shows you the exact wording you may need to get the mark.
 Science exams require you to show detailed knowledge of the subject, which includes the specific names of features you are studying such as neutrons and electrons, for example.
 For some questions in science papers you may need to use a particular word or phrase.
-The AQA biology A level unit 1 2016 paper, for instance, only gives the mark if the phrase ‘fatty acid’ is used, and it doesn’t allow any alternatives.
 It is easy to learn these key words directly from the mark scheme and repeat them in your own answers.

 Also, remember that for longer mark questions you may need to show your working out to get the marks.
 Make sure your answers are easy to read and understand to ensure you can get as many marks as possible.